dylanljones/pyrekordbox/INSTALLATION.md

    - 32-bit: ``C:/Program Files (x86)/openssl-Win32/bin/openssl.cfg``
    - 64-bit: ``C:/Program Files/openssl-Win64/bin/openssl.cfg``

+   The library names of OpenSSL have changed in version 1.1.0 (see [this](https://stackoverflow.com/questions/65345077/unable-to-build-sqlcipher3-on-windows) discussion).
+   If you are using a newer version, you can set an environment variable ``OPENSSL_LIBNAME`` to the name of the library, e.g. ``libcrypto.lib``.
+   Alternatively, you can modify the ``setup.py`` script (see step 8 below).

+   You might have to restart Windows for the changes to take effect.

 4. **Copy the openssl folder to the Microsoft Visual Studio VC include directory**